tmorin/ceb/book/README.md

 `<ceb/>` is a library helping to develop [Custom Elements (v1)].
 Its core is a builder which executes others builders.
-By this way, `<ceb/>` is natively opened to extensions and builders easily sharable.
+By this way, `<ceb/>` is natively opened to extensions and builders can be easily shared.

 A simple Custom Element displaying a greeting text: